Dejurniy/dockerizedApps/dockerizedDjango/README.md

 ```

 ### 4. Configure Docker Compose
 After all, configure Docker Compose.
 Use the 1.29.2 version of Docker Compose.
+All the variablse in the configuration are from .env file.
 ```
 version: '3'
 services: